 \section{Abstract}

-AI inference scaling is often tuned through 1D heuristics (a fixed reasoning passes) or 2D bivariate trade-offs (e.g., performance vs.\ compute), which fail to consider cost and latency constraints.
+AI inference scaling is often tuned through 1D heuristics (a fixed reasoning pass) or 2D bivariate trade-offs (e.g., accuracy vs.\ compute), which fail to consider cost and latency constraints.
 We introduce a 3D optimization framework that jointly calibrates accuracy, cost, and latency within a unified decision space, enabling constraints-aware inference scaling.
 Using Monte Carlo simulations across three representative scenarios and nine simulated large language models, we evaluate four optimization methods to address the 3D multi-objective optimization (MOO) problem.
 Framing inference scaling in MOO shapes a feasible space that 1D and 2D optimizations fail to capture, enabling environment-adaptive selection of the inference scaling~$k$.
-Results show that knee-point optimization achieves the best balance, while accuracy-maximization remains favorable when precision is prioritized.
-The framework establishes a theoretical foundation for deployment-aware inference scaling across diverse operational contexts.
-Code and simulation available at \url{https://anonymous.4open.science/r/inf_opt-FE40/README.md}.
+Results show that knee-point optimization based on Pareto frontiers achieves the best balance, while accuracy-maximization remains favorable when accuracy is prioritized.
+Our results further show that smaller models, when combined with optimal inference scaling, can match or exceed the performance of larger models at a fraction of the cost.
+The framework establishes a theoretical foundation for deployment-aware inference scaling across diverse operational conditions.
+Code and simulation available at \url{https://github.com/masonjung/inference-scaling-moo}.